Story at a glance:

 Best Use: Evolving office spaces

-Similarly, movable walls are another of the flexible building materials whose benefits may be obvious but should not be understated.
+Similarly, operable walls are another of the flexible building materials whose benefits may be obvious but should not be understated.
+“Movable walls are fundamental to creating a dynamic, flexible workspace,” Bryan Welch, managing director at Modernfold, a top producer of operable walls, previously told gb&d.

 Pro: Movable; improved acoustics